sonjastndl/EAA/README.md

 >>      However in the course of the project, a method for imputing population genomic data at allele frequency level was developed: [see here](https://github.com/FAIRiCUBE/uc3-drosophola-genetics/tree/main/projects/gap_filling).)
 >
 > **Clean Up of Environmental Data involves:**
+>>  -  Analysis of Completeness of Data
 >>  -  Removing non-unique variables
 >>  -  Removing highly intercorrelated variables
 >>  -  Removing variables with missing data above threshold
 >>  -  Impute missing data (We imputed categorial data by using the most common value, numerical data was imputed with inverse distance weighting in our [Rscript]().)
 >
 >
+>
 > When cleaning the data, we tested two approaches with different thresholds.
+You can see the entire CleanUp Strategy in our [RMD file](results/processing/cleaning/Filter_Clean_Impute_Data.Rmd) and the results in the [CleanUp Folder](results/processing/cleaning).

 > | Filter 1  | Filter 1 Threshold  | Filter 2  | Filter 2 Threshold | Populations | Env | WorldClim Env | Env Total | Total Imputed|
 > | --------------- | --------------- | --------------- |--------------- | --------------- | --------------- |--------------- | --------------- |  --------------- |
 > | **Sample** | **15 %** | **Env** | **15%** | **293** | **135** | **19**| **154** | **0.01794903**|